Mechanical-Advantage/ZumoTraining/11-EnterTheRing/README.md

 * You should read through [our official rules](http://example.com) for the sumo competition.
 Feel free to ask for clarifications on any rules.

+* You should watch [this video](https://drive.google.com/file/d/1Z5ZyqqKslBiiowdKxmI1soykJrbZ11y9/view?usp=sharing) to see an example of what robot sumo looks like.
+If you haven't already, this is also a good time to start thinking about your strategy (what worked in the video and what didn't work?)

 ## Challenge

 1. Download "11-EnterTheRing.zip" from GitHub and unzip it to create a new folder.
 We recommend placing this folder under "Documents."
 Again, this folder will be your template that you develop from.